techidaily/site-win11-tips/source/_posts/maximizing-efficiency-moving-windows-11-folders-with-tabs.md

 ### 1\.
 Update to the Latest Insider Build

- To update to the latest insider build, head over to the Settings page and[check for Windows updates](https://www.makeuseof.com/tag/update-windows-software-guide/) .
+ To update to the latest insider build, head over to the Settings page and [check for Windows updates](https://www.makeuseof.com/tag/update-windows-software-guide/) .
 After that, install the latest 25920 build or newer on your system.
 You will have to restart your system for the changes to take effect.

  If you haven’t enrolled in the Windows Insider program and still want to try out this new feature, take the help of UUP Dump.
-You can easily[download the latest Windows Insider builds using UUP Dump](https://www.makeuseof.com/windows-11-download-insider-iso-without-insider-program/) .
+You can easily [download the latest Windows Insider builds using UUP Dump](https://www.makeuseof.com/windows-11-download-insider-iso-without-insider-program/) .
 Install the build and then proceed to the next step.

 ### 2\.
 Enable the Feature Using ViveTool

  Now, you have the Insider build running on your system.
 You will have to use the ViveTool to enable the hidden experimental feature to drag tabs out of the File Explorer.
 But first,[download ViveTool from GitHub](https://github.com/thebookisclosed/ViVe/releases) and install the ViveTool on your system.
 After that, repeat the following steps:

-1. Press**Win + R** to[launch the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) on your system.
+1. Press**Win + R** to [launch the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) on your system.
 2. Type**cmd** in the text input area and then press**Ctrl + Shift + Enter** key to launch the command prompt with admin privileges.
 3. Now, locate the ViveTool directory using the**cd** command.
 We placed the ViveTool in a folder named Vive on C drive, So the command to change to that directory will be**cd\\** .
 4. Once you are in the C directory, type**cd Vive** and press the**Enter** key.